opentx/opentx.github.io/_posts/2014-06-18-lua-instructions.md

 {% include JB/setup %}

 ## What is Lua?
+Lua is a general purpose scripting language.
 Support for Lua-scripting is a new feature in OpenTX 2.0.
 Lua-scripts are stored in text files and are loaded and unloaded whenever they are needed by the radio.
 The scripts are not part of the firmware.
-They are rather customization options.
+They are firmware customization options.

-One limitation (due to RAM usage) is on the scripts count.
+### Persistent scripts
+Persistent scripts are loaded by the radio and run until they are no longer needed.
+Several scripts may be active at the same time.
+There is a limitation (due to RAM usage) on the number of persistent scripts.
 7 is the maximum (shared by all categories).

-### Lua script types
+If a script uses too much memory or processor time it will be forcefully terminated.

-There are five kinds of of OpenTX lua scripts.
-One time scripts, Model scripts, Function scripts, Telemetry scripts and Template scripts.
+There are three kinds of of OpenTX persistent lua scripts.
+Model scripts, Function scripts and Telemetry scripts.
 They all use the same script language, but are used in slightly different roles.

-- One time scripts

-  The wizard is currently the only one time script.
-These scripts start when called upon by a specific radio function.
-They do their task and are then terminate and unloaded.

-- Model scripts
+- **Model scripts**
   A model script runs on a continuous basis once loaded into a model.
 As long as the model is selected, the script is running.
-If a model script uses too much memory or processor time it will be forcefully terminated.
-You obviously do not want to use a model script for calculating any sort of input vital to your model, since any scripting error can lead to unexpected terminations.
+You should never use a model script for calculating any sort of input that is vital to your model.
+Remember that scripts may be terminated at any time.

-- Function scripts (new in 2.0.3)
+- **Function scripts (new in 2.0.3)**
   Scripts that can be called from the Special Functions screen.
 Much like the available firmware functions.

-- Telemetry scripts (planned for 2.0.4)
+- **Telemetry scripts (planned for 2.0.4)**
   Used for building customized telemetry screens.
-Theorically it will be possible to have up to 7 custom telemetry screens, all written in Lua.
+Theorically it is possible to have up to 7 custom telemetry screens, all written in Lua.
 It is possible to use different scripts on a per model basis.

+### One time scripts

+These scripts start when called upon by a specific radio function or when the user selects them from a contextual menu.
+They do their task and are then terminated and unloaded.
+Please note that all persistant scripts are halted during the execution of one time scripts.
+They are automatically restarted once the one time script is finnished.
+This is done to provide enough system resources to execute the one time script.

+- **The model wizard script**
+  This scripts adds a wizard function to the radio that provides guidance in setting up models.
+Once installed it is called automatically when a model is created.

-- Template scripts (planned for 2.0.5)
+- **Template scripts (planned for 2.0.5)**

-  These scripts will be available in a contextual menu, just like the Wizard.
+  Functionality not yet described.

 ### Folder structure
 The script folders have been reorganized in OpenTX 2.0.3.
 The folder structure looks like this:

-* /SCRIPTS/WIZARD/ - For the Wizard one time script
+* /SCRIPTS/WIZARD/ - For the Wizard script
 * /SCRIPTS/MIXES - For model scripts
 * /SCRIPTS/FUNCTIONS/ - For function scripts
-* /SCRIPTS/<<modelname>>/telemXX.lua - For telemetry screen scripts
+* /SCRIPTS/<<modelname>>/telemXX.lua - For telemetry scripts
 * /SCRIPTS/TEMPLATES/ - For template scripts

+More folders may be added over time.